maberyick/PhenoTIL/README.md

 To run the script we follow the next steps:

 1. We open MATLAB and locate the directory in the same as the phenoTIL main folder.
-2. We run the script:
+2. We run the script on MATLAB as:
    ```matlab
    run_phenoTIL_matlabr2020b_featureExtraction
    ```